harmony-one/x/progress/artem-kolodko.md

-2023-12-06 Wed: working on exporting logs: implemented custom logs system, added export, start refactoring current logs to a new logger.
-Updated ActionsView, SettingsView, SpeechRecognition classes, working on the rest classes.
+2023-12-06 Wed: working on exporting logs: implemented custom logs system, added export, started refactoring current logs to a new logger.
+Updated ActionsView, SettingsView, SpeechRecognition classes, working on the rest app.
 PR [#309](https://github.com/harmony-one/x/pull/319).

 2023-12-05 Tue: [added](https://github.com/harmony-one/x/commit/bf0e2df0821493b9ffd543404846f8a67c350023) app version alert: if the app version is lower than the version from the App Store, the user will see a notification prompting to update the app.